Master Active Directory with These Powerful PowerShell One-Liners

 How Do You Find Users in Active Directory with PowerShell?

 The most common task in AD is retrieving user information.
-The Get-ADUser cmdlet is your primary tool for this, allowing you to find users based on almost any attribute.
+The Get-ADUser cmdlet is what’s needed, allowing you to find users based on almost any attribute.

-A direct answer is to use the Get-ADUser cmdlet with the -Filter or -Identity parameter.
-The -Identity parameter finds a specific user, while -Filter allows you to search for users based on attributes like their department, name, or logon history.
+Using the -Identity parameter finds a specific user, while -Filter allows you to search for users based on attributes like their department, name, or logon history.

 Find a Specific User